 Mobilizing Citizenship is an art and educational program aimed at future adults aged 12–16 based at Kunsthall Stavanger, a contemporary art institution in Stavanger, Norway.

 During four weekend workshops spanning one semester, a group of future adults collaborate with artists and are introduced to artistic strategies and methods.

-One of the main goals of the project is for the participants to build a sense of ownership of their own surroundings and see themselves as autonomous agents with the possibility to have a voice in public discourse.
-The participants are given access to tools and methods aimed at building ownership of one's own surroundings, with a focus on how young adults can use artistic strategies to speak up and out.
+One of the main goals of the project is that the participants will build a sense of ownership over own voice, and identity, seeing themselves as autonomous agents with the possibility to partake in public discourse.
+The participants are given access to tools and methods aimed at building ownership of one's own surroundings, with a focus on how future adults can use artistic strategies to speak up and out.

 Youth Worker: Trine Ottosen

 Mobilizing Citizenship is made possible due to the generous support by the Arts Council Norway, Nordic Culture Point and Rogaland Fylkeskommune.